6.4: Procedures for Addressing Performance, Professionalism and Technical Standards Concerns

 The chair of the Committee on Suitability for the Practice of Medicine will conduct the formal hearing using the general procedural guidelines outlined below:

-- The student will be allowed to inspect his or her medical school education record to which he or she would be entitled under Stanford’s policy on the Privacy of Student Records, including material in such files concerning the alleged deficiency.
+- The student will be allowed to inspect their medical school education record to which they would be entitled under Stanford’s policy on the Privacy of Student Records, including material in such files concerning the alleged deficiency.

 - No person who has first-hand information concerning this matter, who presents evidence at the hearing, or who otherwise is involved in this process may serve on the Committee on Suitability.
 A replacement, when necessary, will be appointed by the Senate Executive Committee.

 - The student has a right to be present during the presentation of evidence supporting the alleged deficiency, to question any witness who presents evidence at the hearing, and to offer evidence or argument at the hearing to rebut that evidence.
-The student will be given a reasonable opportunity to present his or her version of the situation, and may present relevant evidence and witnesses on his or her behalf.
+The student will be given a reasonable opportunity to present their version of the situation, and may present relevant evidence and witnesses on their behalf.

 - The presentation of evidence and arguments will be recorded by a court reporter.